SassDoc/sass-convert/README.md

 ### rename
 type: `Boolean`
 default: `false`
-Whether to change converted file extension to `to` option (target format).
+Whether to change converted files extensions to `to` option (target format).
-If you want more control over renaming, you should pipe [gulp-rename] after the converted.
+If you want more control over renaming, you should pipe [gulp-rename] after the converter.

 ### dasherize